lowphpcom/wnmp/README.md

 `Set-NetFirewallHyperVVMSetting -Name '{40E0AC32-46A5-438A-A0B2-2B479E8F2E90}' -DefaultInboundAction Allow`

 Restart your computer again.
 You can now log into the subsystem using the same LAN IP address as your local Windows system.
 Enter `ipconfig` in the cmd console to view your local LAN IP.
+After restarting the computer, use an SSH client tool to access the subsystem and directly execute bash wnmp.sh to begin deploying the web environment.

 ## 📖 License